keith27staines/iOSApp/README.md

 ### Development Environment

 Xcode is the single absolutely required tool.
 Various other tools might be helpful in various contexts and for various purposes but none are strictly required.
-Xcode 10 is strongly recommended.
+Xcode 10.2 is required.
 Later versions might incur the cost of having to eliminate build warnings.
 Earlier versions will not build the code.

 Warning: Do not use a beta version of Xcode if you intend to build a release.
 A build built with a beta version of Xcode can be uploaded to Testflight for beta testing but cannot be released to the Appstore.